marcieloliveira/snmp-gateway-ccn/README.md

 #### Reference topology

 The reference topology was built with 10 nodes, distributed on ring topology and some linear remote nodes.
 Each node has a name with **r** (router) plus number *1-10*.
-The SNMP Gateway CCN tool shall be running on the **r1** node.

 ![fig4](https://github.com/marcieloliveira/snmp-gateway-ccn/blob/master/screenshot/fig4.jpg)